mohankanda/MyFirstRepo/readme.txt

-"This is My First Challenge I've uploaded to GitHub"
+"This is My First Challenge I've uploaded to GitHub Account"